-By Gordon B. Seavey
+By GORDON B. SEAVEY Sun Correspondent

-High in the slender steeple of the old meeting-house (now the First Church United) on the common every Sunday, the ancient bell swings into action to announce the approaching hour of divine ser-
+WESTFORD - High in the WESTFORD - right in side slender steeple of the old meetinghouse (now the First Church, United) on the common, the ancient bell every Sunday the ancient bell swings into action to announce the approaching hour of divine service.

-From its perch sixty feet above the ground, its sonorous ring may be heard in the valleys below Tadmuck Hill on elear days.
+From its perch 60 feet above the ground, its sonorous ring may be heard in the valleys below Tadmuck Hill on clear days.

-The inscription cast onto the bell reads: "I to the church the living call and to the grave I summons all"
+The inscription cast onto the

+bell reads: "I to the church the living

+And to the grave I summons all

-Bells have been closely associated with religious services since the 5th century by Christians Westford mounted its first bell 220 years ago.
+Bells have been closely associated with religious services since the sixth century by Christians.

+Westford mounted its first bell

-Early Westford settlers made great effort to secure a town bell a costly project in those days.
-Not only was it to be put to use for calling the community to worship but as an alarm system which would warn of an approaching Indian raid, tell of a death or of a calamity such as a fire or call the men (only) to the meetinghouse to discuss town business.
+220 years ago.
+Early Westford settlers made great effort to secure a town bell, a costly project in those days.
+Not only was it to be put to use for calling the community to worship calling the community to worship but as an alarm system which would warn of an approaching Indian raid, tell of a death or of a calamity such as a fire, or call the men (only) to the meetinghouse to discuss town business.

-Town records show that as early as 1762 a group gathered to raise, by popular subscription, money sufficient to purchase a meeting house bell.
-It was to be 'about five hundred fifty pound weight.'
+Town records show that as early as 1762 a group gathered to raise, by popular subscription, "money sufficient to purchase a meetinghouse bell."
+It was to be "about 550 pound weight."

-Chosen as a committee were Captain Jonas Prescott of what is now Forge Village.
-Captain Samuel Fletcher of the Nashoba District and Deacon John Abbot who lived nearby
+meetinghouse bell."
+It was to be "about 550 pound weight."
+Chosen as a committee were Captain Jonas Prescott of what is now Forge Village, Captain Samuel Fletcher of the Nashoba District and Deacon John Abbot who lived nearby.